 - It may come with the option of paying only the interest during the draw period

 - An adjustable interest rate makes your monthly payments unpredictable

 - If you’re not careful, you can overspend and land yourself with large principle and interest repayments once the repayment period begins.

 So which is better?

 The equity in your home can provide ready cash for when you need it.
-But it will mean taking a risk with a second mortgage that in a worst case scenario can lead to foreclosure.
-Different banks will also have different policies on these loans, so be sure to ask your lender the right questions so you know what you’re agreeing to.
-Talk closely with your financial advisor on the best course of action before deciding.
+But it will mean taking a risk with a second mortgage that in a worst-case scenario can lead to foreclosure.
+Different banks will also have different policies on these loans, so be sure to ask your lender the right questions so you know what you agree to.
+Talk carefully with your financial advisor on the best course of action before deciding.